lkadalski/transaction_processor/docs/TDD.md

 Main code should be wrapped with `async` runtime and utilise Async Pipeline design pattern. <br>
 There should be such components:
-* `FileReader` - which reads file line by line and pushes record to channel
+* `InputReader` - which reads file line by line and pushes record to channel
 * `RecordProcessor` - which process data and updates specific data in DataStorage.
-* `DataPrinter` - which prints the data record by record in an async way
+* `DataPrinter` - which prints the data record by record in an async way after all processing is finished